 Classes meet from 9:30-10:45 a.m and include Toddlers and Twos, and a Preschool Class.
 Infants are carried for in our infant nursery.
 Our Toddler and Twos class curriculum is from Augsburg Press, and our Preschool curriculum was developed by long time teachers drawing on the best resources from over the years.

-Kindergarten through fourth graders
+Kindergarten through third graders

 Classes meet during the church school hour from 9:30-10:30 a.m.

-Fifth and sixth graders
+Fourth and Fifth graders

-Fifth and sixth graders have a Sunday school experience tailored to meet the needs of older elementary children transitioning from childhood to adolescence.
+Fourth and fifth graders have a Sunday school experience tailored to meet the needs of older elementary children transitioning from childhood to adolescence.
 They use a traditional classroom setting to conduct a September through May overview of the Bible, punctuated with energizing and educational activities as well as community building.
 On a rotating annual basis they study The Old and New Testaments of the Bible using the Connect Curriculum from Sparkhouse published by Augsburg Press.

 We offer a variety of activities and events throughout the year to provide opportunities for fun, fellowship, learning and worship: